Undergraduate Research Internship Program

 - Karunya Bhramasandra, a sophomore planning to major in English and minor in Global Studies, contributed to SOPES, a project within Text Technologies.

 - Erick Enriquez, a sophomore majoring in Computer Science, worked on mapping conversations in LandTalk.

 Michelle Julia Ng, a junior majoring in Computer Science + History, worked on the "Urbanization and its Discontents" team, part of the Spatial History Lab.

 What kind of projects can I work on?

 Our projects range from large multi-year, multi-faculty projects, with multiple interns, to more narrowly focused projects with a single faculty or graduate researcher and intern.
 All projects work with the CESTA team.
 Project openings vary as student availability and project status change.
 To learn more about ongoing projects, publications, events, and academic programs, explore our website at cesta.stanford.edu/projects-labs.

-Projects committed to recruiting interns for the 2023 program are listed above, however this list may grow as other projects determine their support needs.
+Projects committed to recruiting interns for the 2024 program will be listed above, however this list may grow as other projects determine their support needs.
 Notably, the Digital Humanities Graduate Fellowship program will recruit a number of interns to work on graduate research projects in the Winter-Spring program.

 What does the application process entail?

 The application consists of a downloadable application form, a short statement of interest, and a resume, all of which are uploaded via our application portal.
 The downloadable application form will take less than an hour to complete and is intended to help us learn about your interests, availability, skills, and previous experience.

 If you have previously interned at CESTA and would like to intern with us again, you are required to fill out a new application.